 Free Wi-Fi: in all public areas of the residence halls.
-Most rooms have Wi-Fi in residential areas, while the legacy buildings (Haggett, Hansee and McMahon) have high-speed internet via ethernet connection that you can hook up to a personal Wi-Fi router.
+Most rooms have Wi-Fi in residential areas; Haggett and McMahon have high-speed internet via ethernet connection that you can hook up to a personal Wi-Fi router.

 Ethernet: is available in every room, with a high-speed connection that enables residents to use UW computing resources and includes access to the Internet and email.

 Cable TV: included with every room—with access to HuskyTV, a satellite television service operated by UW Communication Technologies.
-HuskyTV offers a variety of channels, including HBO and HBO GO.
+HuskyTV offers a variety of channels to watch.
+Details can be found here About HuskyTV

 Fully furnished: Room layouts can be found on each building's web page.